 - Dry mouth or oral mucosal inflammation

-- Allergic to tetracyclines
+- Allergic reactions to tetracyclines

 - Children under 8 years old (may affect bone development)